A Comprehensive Solution to Roof Granule Loss in Meridian, ID: Why Your Shingles are Shedding and How to Fix It

-If you’ve lived in Meridian for a while, you know our Idaho weather can be unpredictable.
+If you have lived in Meridian, ID, for a while, you know our Idaho weather can be unpredictable.
 One day it’s 90 degrees, and the next, we’re dealing with heavy rain or hail.
 But have you ever noticed something strange while cleaning your gutters?
 You might see a thick layer of small, colorful pebbles or sand-like grit at the bottom.

 Most people think those granules are just there to make the shingles look pretty.
 But they actually have a much bigger job.
 Think of them as sunscreen for your house.

 The asphalt inside your shingles is what keeps the water out.
 However, asphalt hates the sun.
 Without those granules to block the UV rays, the sun would bake your roof until it becomes brittle, cracks, and eventually leaks.
-When you see those granules washing away, your roof’s “sunscreen” is disappearing.
+When you see those granules washing away, your roof’s primary defense is disappearing.
+This is why searching for a qualified roofer in Meridian, ID, becomes essential the moment you see “bald spots” on your roof.

-In our experience working around the Treasure Valley, we see three main reasons why this happens:
+In our experience working around Meridian and Boise, we see several specific reasons why shingles begin to shed their protection:

 How to Tell if Your Roof is in Danger

 You don’t always have to climb a ladder to know there’s a problem.
-Look for these signs:
+As a local expert, I recommend looking for these red flags from the ground:

-- Gutter Piles: If your downspouts are spitting out piles of grit, it’s a red flag.
+- Gutter Piles: If your downspouts are spitting out piles of grit, it’s a major warning sign.

-- Curling Edges: When shingles lose granules, they dry out and start to curl up like a potato chip.
+- Curling Edges: When shingles lose granules, they dry out and start to curl up like a potato chip, leading to wind damage.

 Can You Fix It Without Replacing the Whole Roof?